tumult/hype-wordpress-plugin/readme.txt

 == Upgrade Notice ==

+= 2.0.0 =
+No database changes are required for this release.
+The new Gutenberg block and responsive helper script are available immediately after updating.

 = 1.9.14 =
 This version introduces a new `notes` column to the database table.
 The plugin will automatically update the table schema when it is updated.